frapplecat/moonup/README.md

 ## PLACEHOLDER
 Changed the colour of the placeholder using some code from w3schools, adapted to suit my colour palette. https://www.w3schools.com/howto/howto_css_placeholder.asp

+## LANDSCAPE MOBILE FORMAT
+* Home and moonwatch opening pages didn't work well when small mobile screen sizes were in landscape format.
+Created media query to compensate.

 <br>
 <br>